Al Dahlgren, Vice Chair

 Dorholt is a former member of the Minnesota House of Representatives, elected to represent MN House District 14B, where he then served as Vice Chair of the Higher Education Committee.
 He has a strong passion for the community and has additionally served on local non-profit boards including WACOSA and the Central Minnesota Sustainability Project.
 In addition to a passion for a strong education system, Dorholt took his passion for music and helped start a local non-profit, the Independent Music Collaborative of Central Minnesota, with a focus on supporting local original artists.

-Dorholt has three young daughters, the oldest attends Madison Elementary, and the younger two are still on their way to Kindergarten.
+Dorholt has three daughters, the two oldest attend Madison Elementary, and the youngest is still on her way to Kindergarten.

 Term expires Jan.
 3, 2023